allenlooplee/open-piggy-legacy/README.md

      - Expect the lastCheckInTime variable after re-checking in to match the day after tomorrow's date (T + 2).
      - Expect the current time to match two day after tomorrow's date (T + 3).
      - Expect the canWithdraw function to return false.
      - Expect the call to the withdraw function to be reverted.
      - Expect the balance of the smart contract to be unchanged.
+   - It should revert when non-beneficiary withdraws.
+     - Expect the call to the withdraw function to be reverted.
+     - Expect the balance of the smart contract to be unchanged.
 4. **Termination**